Connecting Gateways and Clusters

 -

-Click Use the Infinity Portal to generate a new authentication token and add the token.
+Click Use the Infinity Portal to generate a new authentication token and paste the token.
+Click Connect

 -